na-na-hi/renget/archive/smgenskins.md

    - Duke Dan de Lyons Anhur has a unique Wave.
 He tips his hat.
 Despite being part of a wider skinline *(The Gentlemen; shared with Kukulkan, Fenrir, Sun Wukong, Kumbhakarna, Ymir and Set)*; this is the only skin in the line that does this.

  - Anubis
+   - Freedom Retriever Anubis uses the larger-scale Anubis skeleton, making him notably taller and using alternate Basic animations.
+Additionally has a custom ability animations *(firing fireworks out his jetpack on his 1, and using a gatling gun for Ult)*.
+   - Heavy Hitter Anubis has a reworked set of ability animations, with a general boxing theme *(backflips when casting 3, rapidly punches for his 1/Ult)*
    - Demonic Pact Anubis progresses through 4 formes from Base, then at Level 5, 10 and 15.
        - His base Special Emote is flourishing his staff.
        - At Level 5, his 1 / Breath, 2 / Wraps and Special Emote change
-       - At Level 10, his Ult and 3 / AoE Hands change
+       - At Level 10, his Ult and 3 / AoE Hands change, and he shifts to a larger version of his base skeleton with new Basic animations
        - At Level 15, his Basic Attack animation, all his ability animations and his Special Emote changes.
 Additionally, when using his Special Emote of Ult, the skybox burns up.
 Additionally, his Furious emote gains new effects, but is still the same animation.

  - Ao Kuang
+   - Cursed Bloodline Ao Kuang uses a rapier, and his 2 / Mini-dragons are replaced with small Bats.
-   - Most of his Skins change his Ult / Dragon forme in some way.
-Past the 'dragons';
+   - Most of his Skins change his Ult / Dragon forme in some way;
+       - Clockwork Knight Ao Kuang turns his Ult into a Steampunk-styled Western Dragon.
+       - Sand Viper Ao Kuang turns his Ult into a Sand-Wyrm.
-       - Cursed Blood Ao Kuang turns his Ult into a Giant Bat
+       - Cursed Bloodline Ao Kuang turns his Ult into a Giant Bat.
+       - Dragon Knight / Dragon Templar Ao Kuang turns his Ult into a Western Dragon.
-       - Admiral turns his Ult into a Giant Boat, with a custom Win / Loss screen to boot.
+       - Admiral Ao Kuang turns his Ult into a Giant Boat, with a custom Win / Loss screen to boot.
+       - The Chosen Dragon Ao Kuang turns his Ult into a unqiue-looking Chinese Dragon with huge forward-pointing tusks.

  - Aphrodite
-   - Ice Queen Aphrodite Special Emote allows her to skate around, leaving an ice effect on the floor beneath her
+   - Ice Queen Aphrodite Special Emote allows her to skate around, leaving an ice effect on the floor beneath her.
    - Med-Tech Aphrodite Special Emote spawns a small medic-drone that orbits her until she takes an action.
 Additionally, the drone replaces her 3 / Doves animation (for both her an her link) for the duration it heals for.
    - Oasis Djinn Aphrodite Special Emote allows her to float on a carpet with her arms crossed.
 If linked, there's an additional cloud effect swirling above her head.

  - Apollo
    - Divine Machina Apollo has a complete set of unique emotes (Wave, Clap, Laugh, Taunt), that uses his detachable mecha-hands.
-Additionally, he has a custom Win / Loss screen.
+Additionally, this skin has a custom Win / Loss screen.
-   - Hopper Apollo
+   - Hopper / Hopper P.I.
+Apollo has slightly modified animations as he uses guns instead, and his 3 / Dash is replaced with a shoulder-charge.
+The Special Emote has him place a steaming waffle on the floor.
+This can be done as many times as you want, and the waffle persists for the entire match.
+You have to be stationary to do this.
+While there is a custom Win/Loss screen, his default Emores are not unique.

  - Arachne
    - Itsy-Bitsy Chibi Arachne Special Emote creates a floating web-hammock which Arachne will sleep in.
 This continues until she next takes a non-movement action.